 Note: this registration route is only available to organisations with 10 or less practices at the present time.

-GOS contract applications proof of concept for the London and South East regions
+GOS contract management proof of concept for the London, South East and East of England regions

-We are delivering a proof of concept for contract administration which involves the processing of:
+We are delivering a proof of concept for contract management which involves the processing of:

 - GOS contract applications